JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ## Hands-on labs for Kotlin/JS

-For Kotlin/JS, the following hands-on labs are currently available:

 * [Building Web Applications with React and Kotlin/JS](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction) guides you through the process of building a simple web application using the React framework, shows how a typesafe Kotlin DSL for HTML makes it convenient to build reactive DOM elements, and illustrates how to use third-party React